 Any dispute, controversy or claim ("Dispute") between the Parties arising out of or in connection with this Agreement or any Decision Letter that is not settled amicably within a period of four (4) weeks from the date when the Dispute is first notified to the other Party, shall be submitted to arbitration at the request of either Party.
 The arbitration shall be conducted in accordance with the then-current rules of the United Nations Commission of International Trade Law ("UNCITRAL Arbitration rules").
-For any Dispute for which the amount at issue is US\$100,000 or less, there shall be one arbitrator appointed by GAVI.
+For any Dispute for which the amount at issue is US\$100,000 or less, there shall be one arbitrator appointed by GAVI in consultation with the Government.
 For any Dispute for which the amount at issue is greater than US\$100,000 GAVI and the Government shall each appoint one arbitrator, and the two arbitrators so appointed shall jointly appoint a third arbitrator who shall be the chairperson.
 If either Party fails to appoint an arbitrator, the appointing authority shall instead be the President of the Swiss Arbitration Association.
-The arbitration proceedings shall take place in Geneva and shall be conducted in English.
+The arbitration proceedings shall take place in Geneva and shall be conducted in English and, when requested by the Government, in French.
 The Parties agree to be bound by any arbitration award, as the final adjudication of any Dispute.